hvpham-yorku/Group8_YUPlanner/doc/sprint0/PB.md

 As courses are finished, requirements are updated dynamically.

-## User Story #16 View GPA and Course Requirements as an Advisor
+## User Story #16 Academic Progress Tracker
+Student

+Students can view their academic progress

+Students can plan their degree according to their progress

+The tracker will automatically update as the student completes any course

 ## User Story #17: Download Schedule
 Students can download their final timetable and store it for future reference.